ccxmIcal/VisionBot/README.md

 Added ?guilds.
 A command for developer only that shows how many guilds the bot is in and the guilds ids.
 Reworked the ?ping command so it is readable.
+Added ?gban A command for developer only that will ban a user from every guild that he shares with the bot.